 Look for job vacancies at:

-Recruitment freezes may sometimes be in place, meaning you can only enter the Diplomatic Service via specialist programmes.
+Recruitment freezes may sometimes be in place, meaning you can only enter the diplomatic service via specialist programmes.

 Professional development